top of page

 A coming-of-age comedy-drama from Wes Anderson.

-No film list is complete without a Wes Anderson film and this one seems to fit the bill.
-It's set in the summer of 1965 on an island off New England where two twelve-year-olds fall in love and decide to run away, just as a violent storm brews on the horizon.
+No film list is complete without a Wes Anderson title.
+Set in the summer of 1965 on an island off New England, two twelve-year-olds fall in love and decide to run away.
+Just as a violent storm brews on the horizon, their adventure begins.

 10. MY SUMMER OF LOVE (2004)